 Hospitals or other medical facilities that have the capability to sterilize Ebola waste in an on-site autoclave should do so as waste is generated in order to avoid the accumulation of large volumes of untreated Ebola waste on-site.
 Prior to sterilization in an autoclave, any confirmed or suspect Ebola waste must be properly packaged and labeled while held in temporary storage (see storage requirements below).
-As of the time of this writing (May 2016), neither the two assessment hospitals nor the two treatment centers have an autoclave, although UMMC-West Bank is in process of installing an autoclave to sterilize their waste.
+As of the time of this writing (May 2016), UMMC-West Bank is in process of installing an autoclave to sterilize their waste.

-Hospitals or other medical facilities without autoclaving capabilities should package the waste following USDOT requirements (Title 49, Part 173.196, and other associated USDOT guidance) or in accordance with the special authorization permit issued to the waste contractor by the USDOT.51 The packaged waste should be properly labeled and placed into a secure storage
+Hospitals or other medical facilities without autoclaving capabilities should package the waste following USDOT requirements (Title 49, Part 173.196, and other associated USDOT guidance) or in accordance with the special authorization permit issued to the waste contractor by the USDOT.
+The packaged waste should be properly labeled and placed into a secure storage area.
+Hospitals should work with their waste management contractors to ensure that the contractor is capable of handling, transporting, and disposing of Ebola waste or contact MPCA to obtain assistance in identifying and selecting a waste transporter and disposal facility.
+All of Minnesota's treatment centers and assessment hospitals for EVD, UMMC-West Bank and Mayo Clinic Hospital-Rochester have waste management providers with both state and federal permits allowing the proper disposal of the Category A waste.
+(See Appendix J for more information on the disposal of Ebola waste).